sheilakwok/HumanEmbryo_scRNA/README.md

 # HumanEmbryo_scRNA

 This repository includes codes used in the bioinformatic analysis of scRNA-seq data for the paper
-*"Single-cell transcriptomics of post-implantation human embryos reveal lineage dynamics and ploidy-dependent signatures"*.
+*"Single-cell transcriptomics of post-implantation human embryos: characterizing aneuploidy effects and lineage dynamics"*.

 - **cell_demultiplexing.txt**
   Codes for processing of FASTQ files via CellRanger and single cell demultiplexing via Freemuxlet.